Who is Knitworthy?

 1. Will they appreciate the work that went into it?

 There are many stories in forums online and in print about people who didn't appreciate the level of skill required to make them something.
-In every crafty Facebook group, someone has a story about how they agonized over choosing colors, spent weeks working on a gorgeous blanket, just to see it being used to mop up messes a few weeks later at the recipient's home.
+In every crafty Facebook group, someone has a story about how they agonised over choosing colours, spent weeks working on a gorgeous blanket, just to see it being used to mop up messes a few weeks later at the recipient's home.

 A potential fix: only make things for other makers, or people you know appreciate the skill and work that goes into handmade projects.